-- Enter "Child" in the Occupation field when the patient is a child. - o This field is left justified - Record any information available about the occupations of the parents and the industries in which they are employed. - Record the occupation and industry of both parents if the information is in the medical record. - o If there is not enough room, however, give priority to the father's occupation and industry. - o Precede information about a parent with "FA" (father) or "MO" (mother).
+- Enter "Child" in the Occupation data item when the patient is a child. - This data item is left justified. - Record any information available about the occupations of the parents and the industries in which they are employed. - Record the occupation and industry of both parents if the information is in the medical record. - If there is not enough room, however, give priority to the father's occupation and industry. - Precede information about a parent with "FA" (father) or "MO" (mother).

-Patient is 10 years old.
+1. Patient is 10 years old.
 Father is a field engineer with an oil company.
 Mother is an artist (NOS).
-Complete the Occupational and Industry fields as follows:
+Complete the Occupational and Industry data items as follows: